BrendelGroup/MoVRs/HOWTO.md

 ## Steps in the workflow
+A great way of learning what the __MoVRs__ workflow entails is to run an example in stepwise fashion.
+Just add the option __--runonlystep step1__ to your favorite example.
+That will stop the workflow after the first step (summarized below).
+Look at the program logfiles and output, follow up on the program documentation, and take a mental snapshot of what this step accomplished.
+Then replace __--runonlystep step1__ by __--runonlystep step2__ and continue in similar fashion until the final step.

 ##### Step 1: Setting up training and validation sets
 This step will create the training and validation sets in the specified